-12.7.6 Last Hour
+12.7.6 Actual Last Hour

-A minimum of 15 overs shall be bowled in the last hour and all calculations with regard to suspensions of play or the start of a new innings shall be based on 1 over for each full 4 minutes (refer to clause 12.7.9 below).
+A minimum of 15 overs shall be bowled in the Actual Last Hour and all calculations with regard to suspensions of play or the start of a new innings shall be based on 1 over for each full 4 minutes (refer to clause 12.7.9 below).

-On the final day, if both captains (the batters at the wicket may act for their captain) accept that there is no prospect of either side achieving a victory, they may agree to finish the match after (a) the time for the commencement of the last hour has been reached OR (b) there are a minimum of 15 overs to be bowled, whichever is the later.
+On the 5th day, if both captains (the batters at the wicket may act for their captain) accept that there is no prospect of either side achieving a victory, they may agree to finish the match as a draw after (a) the time for the commencement of the last hour has been reached OR (b) there are a minimum of 15 overs to be bowled, whichever is the later.
+However, if there has been Lost Playing Time (as defined in Appendix G, para 2), then agreement to end the match as a draw is instead defined in Appendix G, para 12.

-- 12.7.7 Notwithstanding any other provision, there shall be no further play on any day, other than the last day, if a wicket falls or a batter retires or if the players have occasion to leave the field during the last minimum over within 3 minutes of the scheduled cessation time or thereafter.
+12.7.7 Notwithstanding any other provision, there shall be no further play on any day, other than at the end of the Actual Last Hour, if a wicket falls or a batter retires or if the players have occasion to leave the field during the last minimum over within 3 minutes of the scheduled cessation time or thereafter.
 This shall also apply to the additional time permitted in order to complete the minimum over requirement for the day.
-If an over is interrupted in these circumstances stumps shall be drawn for the day and the over shall be completed on the resumption of play. - 12.7.8 An over completed on resumption of a new day's play shall be disregarded in calculating minimum overs for that day. - 12.7.9 Stumps Drawn
+If an over is interrupted in these circumstances stumps shall be drawn for the day and the over shall be completed on the resumption of play.

+- 12.7.8 An over completed on resumption of a new day's play shall be disregarded in calculating minimum overs for that day. - 12.7.9 Stumps Drawn